hakolao/fractal_explorer/README.md

 ## Features
 - Multithreaded
 - Zooming in with mouse scroll
+- Moving towards mouse when zooming
+- Panning with arrows
 - Centering to mouse position on click
 - Multiple Julia & Mandelbrot style fractals (9 in total)
 - Mouse movement controls for Julia fractals